plokhotnyuk/jsoniter-scala/README.md

 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`
 - Support of UTF-8 encoding
 - Parsing of strings with escaped characters for JSON field names, keys & values
-- Configurable serialization of strings with escaped Unicode characters to be ASCII compatible
-- Configurable indenting of output
-- Primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, Scala collections, arrays and value classes for all them or case classes are supported
+- Primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, Scala collections, arrays and value classes for all them or case classes with fields having all above types are supported
 - Types that supported as map keys are all which can be represented by single value, basically it is all above excluding case classes, arrays & collections
-- Implicitly resolvable codecs for all above types, so in most cases it is easy to customize except ADTs.
+- Implicitly resolvable codecs for all above types, so in most cases it is easy to customize except ADTs
 - Need to materialize for all case classes used in nested structures using implicitly resolvable codecs
 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Fields with default values that defined in a constructor are optional, other fields are required (no special annotation required)
 - Fields with default values, empty options & empty collections/arrays are not serialized to provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
-- Additional code generation methods to enforce snake_case or camelCase names for all fields
+- Configurable mapping function for names between case classes and JSON, including predefined functions of that enforce snake_case or camelCase names for all fields
+- Configurable skipping of unexpected fields or throwing of parse exceptions
-- Configurable throwing of stack-less parsing exceptions to minimize impact on performance
+- Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
+- Configurable turning off hex dumping of affected by error part of byte buffer to minimize impact on performance
+- Configurable serialization of strings with escaped Unicode characters to be ASCII compatible
+- Configurable indenting of output
 - TODO: generate codecs recursively from top-level type
 - TODO: generate codecs for ADTs with a specified resolving matcher
 - TODO: extend codecs to allow using them for customization of serialization/parsing of types to/from map keys
 - TODO: more efficient implementation for serialization and parsing of numbers
 - TODO: efficient specialized immutable list & set for primitive types
+- TODO: add support of UTF-16 & UTF-32 binaries and parsing from JSON encoded strings

 ## How to use